9 Genealogy Gifts for the Family Historian on Your List

 What genealogist doesn’t want to improve their skills?
 If you know of a person who has been thinking about getting started with family history or who would love to learn how to improve their research, consider an online course from Family History Daily.

-These self-paced, online courses are a great gift for any researcher and are a perfect last-minute option.
-To give a course as a gift you can use this special link for 30% off and you’ll receive a gift code you can share with your recipient by email.
+These self-paced, online family history courses are a great gift for any researcher and are a perfect last-minute option.
+To give the courses as a gift you can use this special link for 50% off and you’ll receive an immediate gift code you can share with your recipient by email.
+They’ll get lifetime access for a one-time gift charge to you.

 4. Genealogy Memberships